-- · encourages increased productivity and revenue growth; and - · responsibly manages risks related to compensation programs; - · provide for subjective consideration in determining incentive and compensation components; and - · ensure that management: - · fulfills its oversight responsibility to its primary constituents; - · conforms its business conduct to the highest ethical standards; - · remains free from any influences that could impair or appear to impair the objectivity and impartiality of its judgments or treatment of our constituents; and - · continues to avoid any conflict between its responsibilities to Lakeland Financial and each executive officer's personal interests.
+- clearly motivates personnel to perform and succeed according to our current goals; - provides management with the appropriate empowerment to make decisions that benefit the primary constituents; - · retains key personnel critical to our long-term success; - provides for management succession planning and related considerations; - emphasizes formula-based components, such as performance-based bonus plans and long-term incentive plans, in order to focus management efforts in its execution of corporate goals; - · encourages increased productivity; and - · responsibly manages risks related to compensation programs; - provide for subjective consideration in determining incentive and compensation components; and - ensure that management: - fulfills its oversight responsibility to its primary constituents; - conforms its business conduct to the highest ethical standards; - · remains free from any influences that could impair or appear to impair the objectivity and impartiality of its judgments or treatment of our constituents; and - · continues to avoid any conflict between its responsibilities to Lakeland Financial and each executive officer's personal interests.

-Consideration of 2017 Say on Pay
+Consideration of 2018 Say on Pay

-At the Company's 2017 annual meeting of shareholders, approximately 98% of the votes cast were in favor of the non-binding advisory proposal on the compensation of certain executive officers.
+At the Company's 2018 annual meeting of shareholders, more than 97% of the votes cast were in favor of the non-binding advisory proposal on the compensation of certain executive officers.
 The Company, the Board of Directors and the Compensation Committee pay careful attention to communications received from shareholders regarding executive compensation, including the non-binding advisory vote.
-The Company carefully considered the result of the 2017 advisory vote on executive compensation but not for specific 2018 compensation decisions.
-Based on this consideration and the other factors described in this Compensation Discussion and Analysis, the committee did not materially alter the policies or structure for the named executive officers' compensation for 2017 or 2018.
+The Company carefully considered the result of the 2018 advisory vote on executive compensation but not for specific compensation decisions.
+Based on this consideration and the other factors described in this Compensation Discussion and Analysis, the committee did not materially alter the policies or structure for the named executive officers' compensation for 2018 or 2019.